-Released earlier this month and featuring illustrations by Mark Chambers, "Too Many Moose!" is the story of Martha, a young girl who decides to order a moose in the mail.
+Released earlier this summer and featuring illustrations by Mark Chambers, "Too Many Moose!" is the story of Martha, a young girl who decides to order a moose in the mail.
 She orders more and more moose until mischief and mayhem ensue.
 In the end, Martha discovers that less is more in Bakos' alliterative, lyrical children's tale.

 Bakos, a UCLA graduate and married mother of three children, has lived in California most of her life, including the past 18 years in Diablo.
 She said she enjoys writing children's books when not caring for her loving but "slightly crazy" family.

 "I live with a caboodle of cover hogs, including but not limited to my husband, three kids, two dogs and three cats," she said.
 "Keeping me busy in between are several chickens who sleep outside in a coop -- much to their chagrin."

 Animals have always had a special place in Bakos' heart, as shown by the number and variety of pets in her care.
 And it was her fantasy of owning a moose that was the source of inspiration for "Too Many Moose!"

 "The idea of ordering this unusual pet in the mail was a fun storyline to run with and a way to indulge in my fantasy," she said.
 "Adding a moose -- or two or three -- seemed like the next logical step."